katriellucas/lecarde-2/README.md

 #### [1.5.2] - 2024/8/8 ####

 `CHANGED` - Eliminated the strange vanilla design choice that system hotkeys had used up "Space" keys; More user friendly for Players whose personal preferences are getting used to assign jump to "Space" key.
 (Aceearly1993)
-`CHANGED` - Map screen UI logic to fit the tweaks of Control Config function in title menu and system config screens.
+`CHANGED` - UI logic to fit the tweaks of Control Config function in title menu and system config screens.
 (Aceearly1993)

 #### [1.5.1] - 2024/8/2 ####